kalaomer/selecto/README.md

 # Selecto
----

-Selecto is a custom select element for select.
+[Selecto](http://kalaomer.github.io/selecto) is a custom select element for select.

 Exmaple
 ```